 Per our definitions, the super-closing of any open spot market for generation alters the distribution of market power within the confines of politically set geographic boundaries.
-The transmission constraint reduces the market power of utility and nonutility generators on its west side and increases the market power of generators on the east side in the preceding example.
-The west-side generators have lost some of their sales because they cannot deliver power to some or all of their east-side consumers, but their capability to generate electric power is unaltered.
+The transmission constraint reduces the market power of utility and nonutility generators on its west side and increases the market power of generators on the east side in the preceding example.39 The west-side generators have lost some of their sales because they cannot deliver power to some or all of their east-side consumers, but their capability to generate electric power is unaltered.
 Meanwhile, the same transmission constraint increases the demand for east-side generation, which increases the market power of the east-side generators.
 This change in the distribution of market power may be described as the exploitation of the west-side generators and the east-side consumers.
-It is therefore natural on the one hand to designate the west-side generators as the exploited generators, which means that they are on the side of the transmission constraint that prevents them from sending some or all of their generators as exploiting generators because they are in the position to raise the price for electric power sold to east-side consumers as long as the transmission constraint is in existence.
+It is therefore natural on the one hand to designate the west-side generators as the exploited generators, which means that they are on the side of the transmission constraint that prevents them from sending some or all of their generation service to the east side.
+On the other hand, it is natural to designate east-side generators as exploiting generators because they are in the position to raise the price for electric power sold to east-side consumers as long as the transmission constraint is in existence.

-&lt;sup>39 A change in the distribution of market power as a result of a transmission constraint also can occur in the closed and open-closed markets.
+39 A change in the distribution of market power as a result of a transmission constraint also can occur in the closed and open-closed markets.
 It does not apply to the closed-open spot market because only the generators are at a disadvantage under the conditions of this transmission-constrained market.

 It is important to note that in the preceding example of an altered distribution of market power the emergence of an actual transmission constraint did not create a dominant utility or nonutility generator.
 Hence, we do not envisage a transmission constraint as establishing a "first-mover" advantage of any type for any generator on either side of the constraint.
-Instead, the inevitability of a transmission constraint and exploited consumers on the east side of the transmission constraint.
+Instead, the inevitability of a transmission constraint assures the existence of exploited generators on the west side of the constraint and exploited consumers on the east side of the transmission constraint.
 The exploited generators have to reduce their production of power in the interests of keeping the electric-power system operable, and typically, reduced production is the first step toward lower profits.
 Meanwhile, the exploiting generators are able to cash in on the network congestion that is created by these transmission constraints by raising the spot price paid by the exploited wholesalers, retailers, and direct-access customers.